dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 Here are the most important functions you should know about.
 (−∞, b)
 (−∞, b]
 (−∞, ∞) 1.
 Polynomials: these are functions built out of nonnegative integer powers { x : a < x < b } of x.
-You start with the building blocks 1, x, x 2 , x 3 , and so on, { x and ≤ you are : a x ≤ b } allowed to multiply these basic functions by numbers and add a { x ﬁnite : a < x ≤ b } number 3 ≤ x < b } of them together.
-For example, the polynomial f(x) = 5x4 −4x { +10 x : a is formed a } by taking 5 times the building block x 4 { x : x ≥ x, and −4 times the building block 3 , { > a } and 10 times the building block 1, and adding them together.
+You start with the building blocks 1, x, x 2, x 3, and so on, { x and ≤ you are : a x ≤ b } allowed to multiply these basic functions by numbers and add a { x ﬁnite : a < x ≤ b } number 3 ≤ x < b } of them together.
+For example, the polynomial f(x) = 5x4 −4x { +10 x : a is formed a } by taking 5 times the building block x 4 { x : x ≥ x, and −4 times the building block 3, { > a } and 10 times the building block 1, and adding them together.
 You x : x might also want to include the intermediate building blocks x 2 and x, but { x : x ≤ b } since they { x : x < b } don’t appear, you need to take 0 times of each.
-The amount that you multiply R the building block x n by is called the coe ﬃ cient of x n .
+The amount that you multiply R the building block x n by is called the coe ﬃ cient of x n.
 For example, in the a polynomial f above, the coeﬃcient of x 4 is 5, the coeﬃcient of x 3 is −4, the b coeﬃcients of x 2 and x are both 0, and the coeﬃcient of 1 is 10.
 (Why allow shadow x and 1, by the way?
-They seem diﬀerent from the other blocks, but they’re 0 not really: x = x 1 and 1 = x 0 .)
+They seem diﬀerent from the other blocks, but they’re 0 not really: x = x 1 and 1 = x 0.)
 The highest number n such that x n has 1 a nonzero coeﬃcient is called the degree of the polynomial.
 For example, the 4 −2 degree of the above polynomial f is 4, since no power of x greater than 4 is 3 present.
 The mathematical way to write a general polynomial of degree n is
 −3
-p(x) = a n x n + a n−1 x n−1 + · · · + a 2 x 2 + a 1 x + a 0 ,
+p(x) = a n x n + a n−1 x n−1 + · · · + a 2 x 2 + a 1 x + a 0,
 g(x) = x2 f(x) = x3
-g(x) = x2 where a n is the coeﬃcient of x n , a n−1 is the coeﬃcient of x n−1 , and f(x) so = x 3 on down to a 0 , which is the coeﬃcient of 1. mirror (y = x)
+g(x) = x2 where a n is the coeﬃcient of x n, a n−1 is the coeﬃcient of x n−1, and f(x) so = x 3 on down to a 0, which is the coeﬃcient of 1. mirror (y = x)
 −1 3 f (x) = √ x Since the functions x n are the building blocks of all polynomials, you y = h(x) should know what their graphs look like.
 The even powers mostly look similar −1 to each other, and the same can be said for the odd powers.
 Here’s y = what h (x) the y = (x − 1) 2 graphs look like, from x 0 up to x 7 :